 - Lower potassium levels.
 The first priority is to correct mineral imbalances in your cat.
 Treating hyperkalemia with calcium gluconate to which antagonises the effect of hyperkalemia on the heart.
 Insulin/dextrose can help to shift potassium into the cells and sodium bicarbonate raises blood pH which also drives potassium into the cells.

-- Catheterisation to relieve obstruction which allows the bladder to void urine and may be in place for several days afterward.
+- Catheterisation to relieve obstruction which allows the bladder to void urine and may be in place for several days afterwards.
 Heavy sedation is necessary to catheterise the cat, which involves the insertion of a thin tube into the penis and up to the bladder.
 A sterile solution is flushed through the tube to push the obstruction back into the bladder, where it will dissolve or be surgically removed.

 - During this time, the catheter will remain in place, and the veterinarian will monitor urine output.